 shower + shave the night before my flight

 Practice Meditation + Breath Work

 I know, I know.
 It sounds so granola, but trust me, this is the biggest contributor that eases my pre-trip anxiety or any anxieties for that matter.
-I think that meditation is often times linked to some type of spiritual practice, which it is and it can be, but generally speaking, meditation is a tool to silence the mind and slow the breath.
+I think that meditation is oftentimes linked to some type of spiritual practice, which it is and it can be, but generally speaking, meditation is a tool to silence the mind and slow the breath.
 It’s simply you sitting with yourself to learn more about yourself, but in this case, it’s to alleviate the stresses that will come up before you board your flight.
 Sometimes it can be quite difficult for me to sit in 100% silence without my mind trying to hop from subject to subject, so guided meditations have been extremely transformative for me in the last year.
 For now, the only person that I have found that has professional level meditation videos with stellar audio is Jason Stephenson on Youtube.
 What an angel.
 It really feels like he is sitting in the room with you guiding you through suppressed emotions, fears, anxieties, and anything internal that you’re dealing with.
-I highly recommend his videos and these are some of my favorites if you want to check them out:
+I highly recommend his videos and here is my favorite one in case you want to check it out!

 As for breathwork, I generally do the same ‘in 1-2-3-4, out 1-2-3-4’, but there are some other breathing exercises here that you can try out for yourself if you want to try something new/different.

 + On The Other Side Of The Coin… Know If You Should Cancel